Universities

 Founded in 1088, the University of Bologna is one of the oldest universities in Europe.
 The third-largest university in Italy offers the English-language Medicine and Surgery degree programme in the winter semester.
 In addition to the traditional lectures, you will have the opportunity to take part in numerous research projects, as the university places great value on scientific work.
 Practical training takes place in one of the many cooperating teaching hospitals.

-Bologna is located in the north-central part of Italy, surrounded by unique nature.
+Bologna is located in the north-central part of Italy, surrounded by a unique natural environment.
 Its rich history, historic architecture and vibrant nightlife make it a very popular student city.

 University of Turin (Università di Torino)